 The best way to prevent ankle pain is to stretch regularly (before and after any strenuous activity).
-A light stretch before your morning jog or the kid’s soccer game will prevent ligament tears and joint inflammation or overstretching.
+A light stretch for you before morning jog or for your child before a soccer game will prevent ligament tears and joint inflammation or overstretching.
 If you actively participate in sports, we recommend working with a physical therapist or sports trainer to condition the muscles around your ankles and feet slowly.
 “Warming up” your body before jumping into the game will save your ankles in the long run.

-Another preventative measure that we encourage all patients to follow is to invest in supportive athletic shoes or custom insoles that can be inserted into your dress shoes.
-Without the proper support of your arch, you will feel ankle discomfort and pain over time.
-If you have low arches, choose shoes that support the front of your foot, and the arch.
+Another preventative measure that we encourage all patients to follow is to invest in supportive athletic shoes or custom insoles that you can insert into your dress shoes.
+Without having proper support for your arch, you will feel ankle discomfort and pain over time.
+If you have low arches, choose shoes that support the front of your foot and the arch.
 Stable heels are necessary as well.
 If your foot is stiffer or has a higher arch, look for a softer platform with more cushion.